-Physicians should not fear disciplinary action from the commission for ordering, prescribing, dispensing or administering controlled substances, including opioids ((analgesics)), for a legitimate medical purpose and in the course of professional practice.
+Physicians should not fear disciplinary action from the commission for ordering, prescribing, dispensing or administering controlled substances, including opioids, for a legitimate medical purpose and in the course of professional practice.
 The commission will consider prescribing, ordering, dispensing or administering controlled substances for pain to be for a legitimate medical purpose if based on sound clinical judgment.
 All such prescribing must be based on clear documentation of unrelieved pain.
-To be within the usual course of professional practice, a physician-patient relationship must exist and the prescribing should be based on a diagnosis and documentation of unrelieved pain.
-Compliance with applicable state or federal law is required.
+To be within the usual course of professional practice, a physician-patient relationship must exist. and the prescribing should be based on a diagnosis and documentation of unrelieved pain.
+Compliance with applicable state or federal law is required, but physicians and the institution and employers they work with must understand that the medical practice act of Washington and commission rules supersede any federal guidelines relating to the practice of medicine or prescribing of opioids for pain control.